rastin-ghasemi/terraform-tutorial/Day-15-Azure-Function/README.md

 https://github.com/rishabkumar7/azure-qr-code/tree/main
 ```
 After that, we deploy it to Azure function using terraform .
-- The blob storage is public to the client, Wher others can download PNGs.(so remmber that to enbale it in azure)
+- The blob storage is public to the client, Where others can download PNGs.(So remember that to enable it in Azure)

 ## Prerequisites